 Expo LisboaCompetition for Venazuelan Pavillion at Expo '98 Lisbon

-	This proposal pretends to rescue the values of seas, rivers and oceans as a potential space for the future.
-Our main concern is to enhance its virtues more than its characteristics.
-Inside the preexisting pavilion we tried to show the particularities and kindness of Venezuelan’s sites through an abstract space.
-Conceptually the project talks more about the encounter of cultures through the connections of seas and rivers than of the discovery of an unknown land.
+This proposal was based on the concept of reclaiming the characteristics of seas, rivers and oceans as a potential space for the future.
+Inside the pre-existing pavilion we wanted to show off the positive qualities of Venezuela’s sites via an abstract space.
+Conceptually, the project would reflect the encounters between different cultures through the connection of seas and rivers, rather than through discovery of an unknown land.

 The general layout of this project established three types of interaction: a giant porch with a door simulating the flag of Venezuela; a short run through the exhibition for people who were short of time; and a long visit where every image and every audio visual presentation could be enjoyed.
 The first type of interaction was based on the kinetic technique developed by the Jesus Soto, and simulating a great waterfall that would serve not as a literal representation but as an abstract image.
 The door of the porch would represent the Venezuelan flag and be designed as a Venetian blind, whose oscillations would evoke the fluttering of a large flag.
 The porch would also house an inverted structure similar to an oil tower in order to pay tribute to Venezuela’s natural resource and its proper industrialization.